Automely — AI

 AngularJS to Angular migration cost depends primarily on the size of the application (number of controllers, services, and directives), the quality of the existing code, and how much test coverage exists.
 A small AngularJS application (20–30 controllers): $15,000–$30,000.
 A mid-size application (50–100 controllers): $30,000–$70,000.
 A large enterprise AngularJS application: $70,000–$150,000+.
 These figures assume the incremental ngUpgrade approach — not a full rewrite, which typically costs more and carries higher risk.

 Angular and React solve the same problem with different philosophies.
 Angular provides everything: framework, router, HTTP client, forms, testing utilities, dependency injection, and state management conventions.
-You get a complete, opinionated toolkit.
-The learning curve pays off in large team contexts.
+You get a complete, opinionated toolkit with a learning curve that pays off in large team contexts.
 React provides the view layer and lets you choose everything else.
-It has a shallower learning curve and more community library choice.
-React is used in more projects globally.
-But Angular is more frequently chosen for enterprise environments, regulated industries, and large teams — where the structure Angular enforces reduces friction more than React's flexibility adds value.
-The framework choice should follow team context and project requirements — not the popularity chart.
+It has a shallower initial learning curve and more community library choice.
+React is currently used in more projects globally.
+Angular is more frequently chosen for enterprise environments, heavily regulated industries, and large teams where the structure Angular enforces reduces friction more than React's flexibility adds value.
+The framework choice should follow the team context and project requirements — not the popularity chart.
+Automely builds production Angular and React applications — see our dedicated ReactJS developers if your project is browser-based without Angular's full framework weight.